 1. Game Mode

 Before starting a laser tag battle, players need to choose between two different game mode settings.
 The options to choose from are solo and team play.

-Solo basically means free-for-all, everyone plays for him or herself, battling against everyone else to determine the winner.
+Solo basically means free-for-all; everyone plays for themselves, battling against everyone else to determine the winner.

 It’s worth pointing out that you can buy multiple Phoenix LTX sets, and all blasters can be used in the same laser tag battle.

 2. Indoor / Outdoor Switch

-The other thing you need to do before starting a battle is choosing between an indoor and outdoor game.
-That’s right, you can play laser tag indoors as well as outside in the park with this laser tag set.
+The other thing you need to do before starting a battle is choose between an indoor and outdoor game.
+That’s right; you can play laser tag indoors as well as outside in the park with this laser tag set.

 The differences between these two settings aren’t huge, but for example, when playing outdoors, you will need a further range, which is what the outdoor option delivers.

 3. Light and Sound Effects

-Home laser tag guns often come with over the top sound effects, to a point where they get annoying.
-With Nerf Phoenix LTX the sound effects are actually pretty cool, and certainly not over the top.
+Home laser tag guns often come with over-the-top sound effects, to the point where they get annoying.
+With Nerf Phoenix LTX, the sound effects are actually pretty cool and certainly not over the top.

 Each registered hit comes with light, sound, and vibration effects, which makes it easier for all players to understand what’s going on during combat.
 There’s even a recoil effect which makes the game even more realistic.

-It’s also worth pointing out that the Phoenix LTX taggers are generally a bit heavier and larger than a lot of the other home laser tag guns you can buy online.
-For young children with smaller hands this may be an issue, but personally I find these blasters quite ergonomic.
+It’s also worth pointing out that the Phoenix LTX taggers are generally a bit heavier and larger than many other home laser tag guns you can buy online.
+For young children with smaller hands, this may be an issue, but I find these blasters quite ergonomic.

 4. Ammo Indicator and Strength Switch

 When you’ve run out of ammunition, simply press the power core release button and put it back into the blaster.
-Once that’s done you’re fully loaded again and you can continue the battle.
+Once that’s done, you’re fully loaded and can continue the battle.

 The strength switch is something different.
-This setting indicates how many times a player can be hit before being eliminated.
+This setting indicates how often a player can be hit before being eliminated.
 The available options are 10 or 25 lives, which cannot be changed during play.